-This is Peanut the sea turtle.
+This is Peanut the freshwater turtle.
 When she was little, she got stuck in a six-pack ring and wasn't able to free herself.
 As she grew, the unyielding plastic forced her shell to warp around it.
 Peanut got lucky, she was rescued.
 Because some of her inner organs are underdeveloped and don't function properly, she has to spend the rest of her days in captivity.
 At least she's alive.

 So many other marine creatures are not.